 The Clark County School District Adult Education Department offers free high school classes to all support professional employees who have not obtained a high school diploma.
 Through Adult Education, an individual may seek an Adult Standard Diploma.
 This means a diploma can be earned by meeting requirements established by the District (Board Policy 6200, Regulation 6200) and which conform to guidelines established by the Nevada Department of Education as published in the Nevada Administrative Code (NAC) Chapter 390.470.
-Special programs include English language learner (ELL), a computer assisted reading/mathematics lab, and a career center to assist with postsecondary and career goals.
-Remote learning opportunities have been added for classes online.
-Most Adult Education classes are open-entry and open-exit that provide individuals the opportunity to begin and complete an educational program at any time and study at their own rate of learning.
-Additionally, individuals may pursue the Nevada State Certificate of High School Equivalency by taking and passing an approved High School Equivalency Assessments.
-An individual who seeks an Adult Standard Diploma may waive units of credit for English, mathematics, science, and social studies electives by taking the High School Equivalency assessments and passing the examination at a sufficiently high level.
+Special programs include English language learner (ELL), a remedial learning lab, and a career center to assist with postsecondary and career goals.
+Remote learning opportunities are also available for students to attend classes online.
+Adult Education classes are open-entry and open-exit that provide individuals the opportunity to begin and complete an educational program at any time and study at their own rate of learning.
+Additionally, individuals may pursue the Nevada State Certificate of High School Equivalency by taking and passing an approved High School Equivalency Assessment.
+An individual who seeks an Adult Standard Diploma may waive units of credit for English, mathematics, science, and some electives by taking the High School Equivalency assessment and passing the examination at a sufficiently high level.
 For additional information, please contact the Adult Education Department at (702) 799-8650.

-AFFIRMATIVE ACTION - EQUAL EMPLOYMENT OPPORTUNITY
+EQUAL EMPLOYMENT OPPORTUNITY